 All issues of Architectural History from three or more years ago are available for consultation on-line through JSTOR, which is free through subscribing institutions and also now allows individuals various options for personal access to articles.

-From early 2016, the journal will also be available via a second digital platform, with immediate access to the latest content for Society members and subscribing institutions.
+In due course, the journal will also be available via a second digital platform, with immediate access to the latest content for Society members and subscribing institutions.

 Subscribing to Architectural History